Hjúki and Bil: Identification and representation

 As the two are otherwise unattested outside Snorri's Prose Edda, suggestions have been made that Hjúki and Bil may have been of minor mythic significance, or that they were made up outright by Snorri, while Anne Holtsmark (1945) posits that Snorri may have known or had access to a now lost verse source wherein Hjúki and Bil personified the waxing and waning moon.
 Holtsmark further theorizes that Bil may have been a dís (a type of female deity).

 Scholars have theorized that Hjúki and Bil may represent lunar activity, including that they may represent the phases of the moon or may represent the craters of the Moon.
-19th century scholar Jacob Grimm rejects the suggestion that Hjúki and Bil represent the phases of the moon, and states that Hjúki and Bil rather represent the craters on the Moon seen from the Earth.
+Nineteenth-century scholar Jacob Grimm rejects the suggestion that Hjúki and Bil represent the phases of the moon, and states that Hjúki and Bil rather represent the craters on the Moon seen from the Earth.
 Grimm says that the evidence for this "is plain from the figure itself.
 No change of the moon could suggest the image of two children with a pail slung over their shoulders.
 Moreover, to this day the Swedish people see in the spots of the Moon two persons carrying a big bucket on a pole."
 Grimm adds that: